buszi/Boomerang/README.md

 ## Kotlin/Compose Multiplatform

-The library for now does not yet support Kotlin/Compose Multiplatform.
+The library now supports Kotlin/Compose Multiplatform!
+You can use Boomerang on Android, iOS, and Desktop platforms.

-I've already done some research, and I'm planning to add support for it in the future.
-For now,
-I'm waiting for wider adoption of the library to fix potential issues and potential API changes that are easier to implement in a single platform.
+- **Android**: Full support with all features (Compose and Fragment)
+- **iOS**: Support for core functionality and Compose Multiplatform integration
+- **Desktop**: Support for core functionality and Compose integration

+The multiplatform implementation uses platform-specific storage mechanisms:
+- On Android, it uses Android's Bundle for storage
+- On iOS and Desktop, it uses a MutableMap for storage

+This ensures optimal performance and integration with each platform while maintaining a consistent API across all platforms.

+#### Wasm/JS support coming soon!

 ## Sample App

 The repository includes a sample app that demonstrates how to use Boomerang in a real-world scenario.
 The app includes examples of:

-- Compose navigation with Boomerang
+- Compose navigation with Boomerang (Android, Desktop, and iOS)
-- Fragment navigation with Boomerang
+- Fragment navigation with Boomerang (Android only)

 Check the `app` module for complete examples of all these scenarios.